 At times, I could hear them argue over the relic.
 Their voices reached such incredible volumes I was certain their disagreements would erupt in violence.
 How could anyone get so worked up over such a hideous creation?
 And what about?
 I had no idea, but it was only a matter of time before their frequent bickering escalated.

 One evening, a fight broke out.
 I was eating a pathetic dinner of chicken and buckwheat when I heard a pair of enraged screams.
 Upon arrival at the scene, I saw Eric and Joseph exchanging punches until both of their faces were streaming with blood.
 Eli, still gripping his holy black book, attempted to pull Joseph back but with little success.
-Both of the guides jumped in to pull Joseph back, but the massive specimen of a man still thrashed his arms around in defiance.
+Both guides jumped in to pull Joseph back, but the massive specimen of a man still thrashed his arms around in defiance.
 As he did so, I saw him swinging a jug of gasoline in his left hand.

 Slowly I pieced together that Joseph had a change of heart, and quite a significant one.
 The relic did not need to be studied.
 Rather, in his eyes, it needed to be burned.
 I, of course, had no investment in the artifact, but it seemed a waste to let Joseph destroy it after everyone’s hemming and hawing over the revolting thing.
 So, I joined the effort to restrain Joseph.
 Together we wrestled the gasoline from his hand and tied him to the post inside his tent.